Blog Traffic: The Ultimate Guide To Increasing Your Blog Traffic (2021 Framework)

 The way most bloggers think about traffic, it seems almost impossible.
 Especially when you’re starting up from zero.
 We’re told we need to post a ton of blog posts, make videos, create a podcast, “engage” in social media, participate in groups, do blog commenting, guest posting, and…

 That’s a lot of dang work.
 And, for many, it just doesn’t work.

-Is that really it?
+So, is that really it?
 Is this just a matter of throwing more time at the problem?
 Churning out more content?
 Building up social profiles?

 Well, I say no. In fact, that is an old and archaic way of thinking.
 Now, I’m not saying those things won’t work.
 However, we need to be real about the situation here.

-I asked my readers what their biggest questions were when it came to traffic.
+I asked my readers what their biggest questions were when it came to blog traffic.
 Some of the answers included:

 - How do you start off from zero?
 How do you build traffic from scratch?